TheMadman/ceasoning/pages/mainpage.md

 \mainpage Syntactic sugar for Common C Tasks

+Help I wrote an object-oriented declarative library in an imperative language and now I'm having an identity crisis

 \section start Where to Start

 This project starts at generalized algorithms, then implements concrete types